12 Top Music Festivals & Events in Romania for Everyone

 2. the soothing classical melodies of George Enescu International Festival

-3. the Transylvanian citadels medieval festivals in Medias or Sighisoara
+3. the Transylvanian citadel medieval festival in Sighisoara

 – to name a few, but there are many more!

-So if you’re planning to travel to Romania for your holiday, and wondering what cool festivals are happening during your visit, or maybe you’ve heard about a famous Romanian festival and want to find out more - this article will give you the best place to start.
+So if you’re planning to visit Romania for your holiday, and wondering what cool festivals are happening during your visit, or maybe you’ve heard about a famous Romanian festival and want to find out more - this article will give you the best place to start.

 UNTOLD festival is Romania’s largest electronic music festival taking place over 4 days with an impressive lineup of world-renowned artists, bands and DJs across 4 stages.

-This electrifying experience takes place every year in early August in the picturesque city of Cluj-Napoca.
+This electrifying experience takes place every year in early August in the picturesque city of Cluj-Napoca and attracts large crowds of people.
 Since its first edition in 2015, UNTOLD festival has become one of the most awaited European music festivals known for its impressive stages resembling the ones found at Tomorrowland.

-Past editions, the festival welcomed artists like Major Lazer, Don Diablo, G-Eazy, Jason Derulo or Black Eyed Peas.
+In the past years, the festival welcomed artists like Major Lazer, Don Diablo, G-Eazy, Jason Derulo, and Black Eyed Peas.
 Slowly but surely, UNTOLD has built a solid reputation in the European electronic music industry and the organizers have ambitious plans for the future.

-The renowned publication DJ Mag ranked UNTOLD on the 9th position globally in its 2022 poll based, overtaking more popular music festivals such as Burning Man, Lollapalooza, or Mysteryland.
+The renowned publication DJ Mag ranked UNTOLD in the 9th position globally in its 2022 poll, overtaking more popular music festivals such as Burning Man, Lollapalooza, or Mysteryland.

 The festival takes place in Cluj-Napoca’s Central Park and the main stage is in Cluj Arena.
 Accommodation prices might get spicier as the festival approaches, so make sure you get one early.